stackriot/dokku-gulp-tasks/README.md

 gulp dokku:remote [--env <env>]
 ```

-This task creates a git remote for your Dokku server.
+Creates a git remote for the Dokku server.
 This task is run automatically by `dokku:init`, but is useful for adding a remote for an app that was initialized by another developer.

 ```sh
 gulp dokku:remote [--env <env>]
 ```

-This task deploys your application by pushing the current branch to the Dokku server.
+Deploys the application by pushing the current branch to the Dokku server.

 ### Databases